popovamars/popovamars/README.md

- Hi, my name is Mary and i would like to connect my lifee with QA❤
+ ###  Hi, my name is Mary
+ #### I would like to connect my life with QA❤

- I think that QA is the most exiting sphere in IT, because you must have skills in design, develove, usability and other...
+ I think that QA is the most exiting sphere in IT, because you must have skills in design, develope, usability and other interesting areas.☘

- Bellow you can see my different skils and  project's experiences.🔽
+ Bellow you can see my different skills and  project's experiences.🔽

  Welcome😎

-Here are some ideas to get you started:
+### Some facts about me
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...